ISO 14001:2015 Clause 9 Performance evaluation

 - percentage of solid waste recycled/reused

-- number of complaints from community; number of responses to complaints
+- number of complaints from the community; the number of responses to complaints

 - number of pollution prevention ideas generated from employees